elastio/contrib/elastio-aws-backup-eventbridge-iscan-report/README.md

 ```
 Where:
 - `rp-vault` is a name of the vault where backup is stored
-- `rp-arn` arn of the backup you would like to scan
+- `rp-arn` ARN of the backup you would like to scan

 ## View scan report
 To get the report of the iscan go to SQS and open `elastio-iscan-receiver`.
 Navigate to `Send and receive` messages and press `Poll for messages`.